AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

     * Move the smart crop box.
 Do any one of the following:

         * If the image has a smart crop or a smart swatch only, on the image, drag the crop box to a new location.
         * If the image has both a smart crop and a smart swatch, on the image, drag the smart crop box to a new location.
-Or, tap or click the smart swatch below the image (color swatches are static), then drag the smart swatch crop box to a new location.
+Or, tap the smart swatch below the image (color swatches are static), then drag the smart swatch crop box to a new location.

        ![edit_smart_crops-move](assets/edit_smart_crops-move.png)